About Us

 Pet Cancer Care Consulting provides oncology consultation services to pet owners through the family veterinarian

-Pet Cancer Care Consulting will bridge the gap and provide accessibility to board certified oncologists from the convenience of the family vet’s office by live video consultations to the family vet and pet owners, which provide personalized responses, and additional information to make critical decisions for pet family members.
+Pet Cancer Care Consulting will bridge the gap and provide accessibility to board certified oncologists from the convenience of the family vet’s office by live video consultations and detailed summaries to the family vet and pet owners, which provide personalized responses, and additional information to make critical decisions for pet family members.
 There is also strong continuity of care as the family vet and oncologist speak directly, so no lost tests or records occur.
 Treatment plans and ongoing care can be requested

 Our Team